 Film Review: Les Glaneurs et la Glaneuse

-In Les Glaneurs et la Glaneuse (2000), French director Agnès Varda explores the evolution of gleaning.
-Gleaning is, by definition, to “gather (leftover grain) after a harvest,” but Varda’s documentary more profoundly analyzes the variety of situations in which people salvage what society discards.
+Gleaning is, by definition, to “gather (leftover grain) after a harvest,” but French director Agnès Varda’s documentary, Les Glaneurs et la Glaneuse (2000), more profoundly analyzes the variety of situations in which people salvage what society discards.
 Be it the gleaners who collect the grapes from a vineyard following the harvest, or the artist who repurposes abandoned materials, one thing consistently holds true: one man’s trash is another man’s treasure.

 While the cinematography of the documentary is akin to that of a high school project on a digital camera, this only emphasizes the intimacy and humanity within Varda’s film.
 While Varda takes a hiatus from the story to explore the dancing of her camera lens as she forgot to turn her camera off, Varda explores not only the profoundly human stories of her subjects, but also of herself.
-She consistently presents a raw analysis of her own life and how her aging hands are indicative of the years she’s lived.
-She is a sincere documentarian, mirroring the rawness of issues like poverty, marginalization, and food scarcity with her approach of storytelling.
+She consistently presents a raw analysis of her own life, even noting how her aging hands are indicative of the years she’s lived.
+She is a sincere documentarian, mirroring the rawness of issues like poverty, marginalization, and food scarcity with her approach to storytelling.

 Next